 Researchers are in the exploratory phase of finding out how coconut oil can help people with Parkinson’s.
 Since coconut oil contains high concentrations of medium-chain triglycerides, some think that it can improve brain function and help your nervous system.

 For people that have tried coconut oil for Parkinson’s and are convinced that it works, it seems like cognitive function (what some call the “brain fog” of Parkinson’s) and memory are what improved.
 Other people say they experienced improved tremors and better muscle control.
-Some evidence suggests that coconut oil improves digestion for some people that use it.
+Some that coconut oil improves digestion for some people that use it.
 Coconut oil is antimicrobial and antifungal, and it can aid in the absorption of fat-soluble vitamins.
 This can help with digestion by improving nutrient absorption and promoting good gut bacteria.
 So it’s not surprising that people with Parkinson’s consume coconut oil to relieve constipation and help make them more regular.
 Adding coconut oil to food might make eating easier for people who have dysphagia (difficulty swallowing) because of Parkinson’s.

 Since there isn’t a solid case for how or if coconut oil can treat Parkinson’s symptoms in the current literature, we can’t be sure how much you should take to try the treatment.
 But there are some general guidelines for consuming coconut oil.